 Degrees in Art

-The Art Department has four comprehensive undergraduate degree programs and a minor in art.
+The Department of Art & Design has four comprehensive undergraduate degrees and a minor in art.

 The Minor in Art is designed for students with an interest in art or art history who do not wish to pursue an undergraduate degree.